 Singulair Lawsuits Related to Mental Health Issues

+Have you suffered a mental health event after taking Singulair?
 It is crucial that anyone who has experienced severe mental health issues after taking the asthma drug Singulair or any of its generic formulations 1) seek proper medical care, and 2) speak with an attorney who has substantial knowledge in the area of dangerous drug litigation.

 Singulair lawsuits are currently being researched.
 Initiating a lawsuit action against a powerful and profitable pharmaceutical company likely sounds intimidating.
 If you retain the right lawyer, such a claim can result in you being paid monetary damages, and the drugmaker being held accountable for the harm caused.